panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ## 4. Conclusion

-I like the triangulation technique because it can ease the creation of the generic code, having less misses along the way.
+I like the triangulation technique because it can ease the creation of the generic code, having fewer misses along the way.

 You will find the technique useful when you're not sure about the correctness of the generic code you want to write.
 Having 2 assertions can give you more confidence.